rcalfredson/flywire-connectomics/README.md

 # flywire-connectomics
-Tools and notebooks for analyzing the FlyWire connectome, beginning with cell-type partner diversity distributions and expanding to circuit-level analyses.
+Tools and notebooks for analyzing the FlyWire connectome, beginning with cell-type partner diversity distributions and extending to analyses of input primacy and circuit-level reciprocity.

 ## Setup